wilfredinni/javascript-cheatsheet/README.md

 goodBoy.sing() // Singing to an awesome tune
 ```

+## ES6 Object Oriented Programming

+ES6 provides a new syntax to help create objects, the keyword `class`.The class syntax
+is just a syntax, and not a full-fledged class based implementation of object oriented paradigm,
+unlike in languages like Java, or Python, or Ruby etc.

 ### ES6 Classes

-ES6 provides a new syntax to help create objects, using the keyword class.

-This is to be noted, that the class syntax is just a syntax, and not a full-fledged class based implementation of object oriented paradigm, unlike in languages like Java, or Python, or Ruby etc.

 ```javascript
 class Book {